 The shark is young, so it is much smaller than the version so familiar from Hollywood disaster films

 It’s also mostly grey.

-The shark is only white on
+The shark is only white on the bottom.

 The other fish mostly ignored it.

 The open ocean tank sits next to the jellyfish exhibit